logo

 Deviben Khodabhai Rabari - 2nd generation artisan member and shareholder of STFC

-devibenOnce my mother starting working for SEWA, we brothers and sisters were able to go to school and had better living standard.
-For me my craft is first.
-So after schooling I continued working with my mother embroidering for our own use.
+devibenIt was once my mother starting working her craft for SEWA that we brothers and sisters were able to go to school and had better living standard.
+For me my craft is first so after schooling I continued working with my mother embroidering for our own use.
 Later I also joined SEWA and started working like my mother.
 I had many opportunities of participating in various trainings that were organized by SEWA, which included market understanding as well.
-I was eager to develop myself as a good 'A' grade artisan, so I tried not to miss any of the trainings or exposures.
-Today I can train my sisters and help them work better.
-I am enthusiastic to take our work not only to the national but also international markets so that our skill gets visibility and survives for generations to come."
+I was eager to develop myself as a good 'A' grade artisan, so I tried not to miss any of the trainings or exposures that were organized by SEWA Trade Facilitation Centre as a result, today I can train my sisters and help them work better.
+I am enthusiastic to take our work and move to not only the national but to international markets so that our skill gets visibility to the global markets and survives for generations to come."

 blank